DDA nod to draft policy for dynamic parking norms | Science-Environment

 ''Considering the changed scenario of transportation, the Authority has given final approval for draft policy for dynamic parking norms in Delhi,'' a senior official said.

-The revised norms also ensure that the parking norms in case of residential projects shall now be based on the ''number and size of the Dwelling Units instead of the built-up area, ensuring the residents a balanced facility,'' the Delhi Development Authority said in a statement.
+The revised norms also ensure that the parking norms in case of residential projects shall now be based on the ''number and size of the dwelling units instead of the built-up area, ensuring the residents a balanced facility,'' the Delhi Development Authority (DDA) said in a statement.

 The parking norms have been formulated based on a study conducted by the Delhi Urban Arts Commission (DUAC) and discussions with the National Institute of Urban Affairs (NIUA), civic bodies and transportation experts, the DDA said.